 To comply with laws and regulations on securities and securities exchange, and notifications, rules, orders, and regulations of the Office of the Securities and Exchange Commission (SEC), the Capital Market Supervisory Board, and the Stock Exchange of Thailand (SET), the Board of Directors of Banpu Power Public Company Limited (BPP) considered and approved the Corporate Governance Policy for the Company, its subsidiaries, and affiliated companies.
 The policy requires BPP, its subsidiaries, and its affiliated companies to comply with rules stipulated by the Capital Market Supervisory Board, the SEC, related rules, notifications, orders, and the SET's regulations.
 These include the Notification of the Capital Market Supervisory Board No. TorChor.
 28/2551 Re: Application for Approval and Granting of Approval for Offering of Newly Issued Shares (Codified), the Notification of the Capital Market Supervisory Board No.TorChor.
 21/2551 Re: Rules on Connected Transactions and the Securities and Exchange Commission's notification Re: Disclosure of Information and Other Acts of Listed Companies Concerning the Connected Transactions B.E.
-2546 and the related notification (Codified) ("Re: Rules on Connected Transactions Re: Disclosure of Information of Disposal of Assets, and the SEC's Notification Re: Disclosure of Information and Other Acts of Listed Companies Concerning into Material Transactions Deemed as Acquisition or Disposal of Assets, and the SEC's Notification Re: Disclosure of Information and Other Acts of Listed Companies Disclosure of Information and Other Acts of Listed Companies Disclosure of Information or Disposal of Assets, and the SEC's Notification Re: Disclosure of Information and Other Acts of Listed Companies Disclosure of Information and Other Acts of Listed Companies Concerning the Acquisition or Disposal of Assets").
+2546 and the related notification (Codified) ("Re: Rules on Connected Transactions") and the Notification of the Capital Market Supervisory Board No.TorChor.
+20/2551 Re: Rules on Entering into Material Transactions Deemed as Acquisition or Disposal of Assets, and the SEC's Notification Re: Disclosure of Information and Other Acts of Listed Companies Concerning the Acquisition and Disposition of Assets B.E.
+2547 and the related notification (Codified) ("Re: Rules onAcquisition or Disposal of Assets").

 "Subsidiary" and "affiliated company" herein refer to any subsidiary or affiliated company that engages in business as stipulated in Article 18/1, with the total value in compliance with Article 18(2) of the Notification of the Capital Market Supervisory Board No. TorChor.
-28/2551 Re: Application for Approvaland Granting of Approval for Offering of Newly Issued Shares (Codified) and the Notification of the Securities and Exchange Commission No. KorChor.
+28/2551 Re: Application for Approval Granting of Approval for Offering of Newly Issued Shares (Codified) and the Notification of the Securities and Exchange Commission No. KorChor.
 17/2551 Re: Determination of Definitions in Notifications relating to Issuance and Offer for Sale of Securities (Codified).